aclysma/minimum/docs/tutorial/tutorial001_dev_environment_setup.md

 Normally, the next thing you'd do is create a window (with SDL2 or winit, for example) but for now lets just take a short tour of what we can do with legion.

+## A Quick Legion Tour

+(If you're familiar with legion already, you can skim this section.
+We're just going to demo the parts of legion required for the rest of this tutorial.)

 For a practical example, lets create some entities with position and velocity, and a resource that holds gravity.

 First lets add some types for the math